Above: The North Dakota Heritage Center in Bismarck. Note the "rebar buffalo" sculpture on the left.

 Above left: These are my great-grandparents (seated): Anna and Nels Swang, in a photo taken around

 1925.
 Anna and Nels were born in Norway: Anna in Nord-Rana and Nels in Hallingdal.
-They emigrated with their families to the U.S. as children, married in
+They emigrated with their families to the U.S.,

-1896 in South Dakota, and then moved to Fessenden, North Dakota six years later.
-Two of their five children, Betsy (left) and Albert (center), are
+married in 1896 in South Dakota, and then moved to Fessenden, North Dakota six years later.
+Two of their five children, Betsy (left) and Albert

-standing behind them.
+(center), are standing behind them.
 My grandmother Helga wasn't in this photo.
-Anna and Nels divorced around 1910 and Anna raised her five children alone, so
+Anna and Nels divorced around 1905 and Anna raised her five children alone, so

-I don't know why Anna and Nels sat together for this portrait fifteen years later, in 1925.
+I don't know why Anna and Nels sat together for this portrait twenty years later, in 1925.

 Above right: The family photo was made into a post card and this is the writing on the back, but it's all in Norwegian!